Kisaeng: Literary and artistic depictions

 Kisaeng have played important roles in Korean popular literature since the mid-Joseon dynasty.
 As popular literature such as novels and pansori emerged, kisaeng often took a leading role.
 This was in part due to their unique role as women who could move freely in society.
 Kisaeng appear as heroines in stories such as Chunhyangga, and as important figures in many other Joseon-era narratives.

 Kisaeng also began to appear in the vernacular art of later Joseon.
 They are particularly common in the work of the famed early 19th-century painter Hyewon, whose work focused on both the life of the cheonmin, including kisaeng, and erotic themes.
 During the colonial period, kisaeng were a popular object to Japanese and Korean painters, and postcards with the picture of Korean kisaeng were circulated in Japan.

+Modern depictions and influence

 Kisaeng continue to be central to the understanding and imagining of Joseon culture in contemporary South and North Korea.
 For example, the female lead in the film Chi-hwa-seon was a kisaeng, the companion of painter Owon.
-Fresh treatments of popular kisaeng stories, including the fictional Chunhyang and the historical Hwang Jin-Yi, continue to emerge in popular novels and cinema.
-There was a modern re-telling of Kisaeng in the TV series New Tales of Gisaeng.
+Modern portrayals often differ from earlier historical depictions by emphasizing individual agency, artistic identity, and the social constraints associated with kisaeng.

+While modern depictions are more limited in the North due to the political legacy surrounding the abolition of the kisaeng system, several South Korean films reinterpret the figure of the kisaeng through contemporary perspectives.
+Hwang Jin-yi and Chunhyang (2000) depict female protagonists navigating restrictive social hierarchies while pursuing artistic and personal autonomy.
+Love, Lies (2016) portrays performers during the Japanese colonial period and highlights tensions between traditional music and emerging modern influences.
+Homme Fatale presents a gender reversed interpretation of the kisaeng role through a male protagonist.

+The legacy of kisaeng has also been discussed in relation to contemporary South Korean popular culture.
+Elements of their artistic training, including dance, musical performance, and cultivated public persona, are sometimes compared to aspects of the modern entertainment industry, particularly K-pop.
+Scholars have noted that the concept of highly trained performers entertaining audiences reflects a recurring cultural pattern, with historical precedents in the kisaeng tradition.

+Similar to the historical gwonbeon system, K-pop trainees undergo structured and often rigorous training in both performance skills and public presentation.
+This comparison has been further explored in academic scholarship, which examines continuities between the gwonbeon system and the modern K-pop training structure, particularly in terms of discipline, aesthetic standardization, and labor organization.
+While differing in historical context, both systems have emphasized intensive preparation and the cultivation of talent and appearance as key factors in determining success and public reception.